 Use Mnemonics and Memory Aids

 If you find it difficult to remember the properties of a rhombus, try using mnemonics or other memory aids.
-For example, you could use the acronym "ROSA" to remember that a rhombus has "equal sides and angles opposite each other equal."
+To give you an idea, you could use the acronym "ROSA" to remember that a rhombus has "equal sides and angles opposite each other equal."

 Collaborate with Others